aws-samples/serverless-patterns/cdk-eventbridge-stepfunction-sqs/README.md

 # Amazon EventBridge -> AWS Step Functions -> SQS

-This pattern creates an EventBridge event bus, a Step Functions workflow, and subscribes the Step Functions workflow to be executed when a `customEvent` event is published to the event bus.
-The Step Functions workflow executes Lambda function for business worflow.
+This pattern creates an Amazon EventBridge event bus, a AWS Step Functions workflow, and subscribes the AWS Step Functions workflow to be executed when a `customEvent` event is published to the event bus.
+The AWS Step Functions workflow executes Lambda function for business worflow.
 AWS Lambda can occasionally experience transient service errors.
 In this case, invoking Lambda results in a 500 error, such as ServiceException, AWSLambdaException, or SdkClientException.
 As a best practice, proactively handle these exceptions in your state machine to Retry invoking your Lambda function, or to Catch the error and move to Failed Queue for operational needs.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.